BILLYHO/Custom-Gist/README.md

-##A Custom Highlight Style CSS file of Gist
+##A Customed Highlight Style CSS file of Gist

 ###Usage
 Include following code in the website: